marshelino-maged/paint-web-application/README.md

 - If you don’t have JDK 19, Download it or the IDE will ask you to if you want to download.
 - Run the main class
 - Download Node.js
-- From the terminal, install the Angular CLI globally with content_copy
+- From the terminal, install the Angular CLI globally with this command
  ```
 npm install -g @angular/cli.
 ```